poupeaua/anthropocene-timeline/content/en/sources/papers/areweonthebrinkofapronuncedglobalwarming.md

 ---
 Title: Are we on the brink of a pronunced Global Warming
+editor: Science
-Subtitle: Science - 1975
+yearPublication: 1975
-Type: "book"
+Type: "paper"
 Tags: ["climate change"]
 TagsLanguages: ["english"]
 img: /img/ecology/biblio/areweonthebrinkofapronuncedglobalwarming.jpg